Pirates vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The moneyline set for this matchup implies the Pirates have a 39.2% chance of walking away with the win.
+- Based on this contest's moneyline, the Pirates' implied win probability is 57.4%.

-- Games involving Pittsburgh have gone over the total set by oddsmakers in 20 of 43 chances this season.
+- Pittsburgh has had an over/under set by oddsmakers 44 times, and have combined with opponents to go over the total in 21 of those games (21-22-1).

-- The Pirates have played just one game with a spread this season and covered in that contest.
+- The Pirates have had a spread set for just one game this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.